Lessani252/FastSGWR/README.md

 - Also, users have the ability to either chose standardize or don't standardize their data in parallel version
 - Also, users can run the GWR model in both parallel and serial version of this library

-Data Format for parallel version (MPI)
+Data Format for Parallel Version (MPI)
 --------------------------------------
 Input data must be a CSV file with the following column order:
 - longitude, latitude, dependent_variable, independent_variable_1, ..., independent_variable_n